zulqarnainchishti/data-structures/linear/direct/array-list/README.md

 1.  **Download the Library**

-    To begin using the library, ensure you have the `ArrayList.h` header file and the `test_arraylist.c` test file in your project directory.
+    To begin using the library, ensure you have the `adt_ArrayList.h` header file and the `test_arraylist.c` test file in your project directory.

-    _Note: `ArrayList.h` is a header-only library, meaning all function implementations are directly in the header._
+    _Note: `adt_ArrayList.h` is a header-only library, meaning all function implementations are directly in the header._

 2.  **Include the Header File**

     In your C program (e.g., `my_program.c` or `test_arraylist.c`), include the header:

     ```c
-    #include "ArrayList.h"
+    #include "adt_ArrayList.h"
     ```

 3.  **Compile the Code**

-    Since `ArrayList.h` is a header-only library, you just need to compile your main application file (e.g., `test_arraylist.c`) and link against the math library.
+    Since `adt_ArrayList.h` is a header-only library, you just need to compile your main application file (e.g., `test_arraylist.c`) and link against the math library.
 For example, if you're using GCC, compile your program like this:

     ```bash
     gcc -o test_arraylist test_arraylist.c -lm